 Some customers expressed dissatisfaction with the customer service, which is only available on weekdays, but aside from that complaints are limited.

-This product fits the description of best smart hose timer because it is a fine balance of complexity and affordability.
+This product fits the description of the best smart hose timer because it is a fine balance of complexity and affordability.

 It’s a nice middle ground between price and features.
 Most notably, this timer has a very precise range of customization when it comes to watering frequency and duration, with watering duration ranging from a second to 300 minutes, at a frequency of once every hour or every fifteen days.

-Further cementing its place as contender for the best garden hose timer is a child lock feature so children can’t mess with the settings, reinforced nylon material that is tougher than plastic, and is waterproof with an IP65 rating.
+Further cementing its place as a contender for the best garden hose timer is a child lock feature so children can’t mess with the settings, reinforced nylon material that is tougher than plastic, and is waterproof with an IP65 rating.

 Customer feedback regarding this product is overwhelmingly positive, with little in the way of complaints to be seen.
 All in all, it is definitely one of the best hose timers available, especially for its price and rich features.